bllgg/Kernel_Module/README.md

 ## View the kernel logs

-kernel logs of the linux kernel can be seen by using
+kernel logs of the Linux kernel can be seen by using
 ```
 dmesg --following
 ```